 Carbon policy and impacts on Suncor

-Following ratification of the Paris Agreement, the focus of governments globally is on the technology pathways and policy frameworks required to achieve a stable and responsible transition to a low-carbon energy system at the same time as meeting rising global demand for energy.
-Suncor is preparing for that transition in multiple ways.
+Since the ratification of the Paris Agreement, the focus of governments globally is on the technology pathways and policy frameworks required to achieve a stable and responsible transition to a low-carbon energy system at the same time as meeting the continued rising global demand for energy.

 Canadian Federal Government